astronomer/docs/astro/cli/authenticate-to-clouds.md

 - Test your DAGs with data that's stored in an Amazon Redshift instance on AWS.
 - Test your DAGs with data that's stored in an Azure Blob storage instance on Azure.

-To access data services on the cloud while developing locally with the Astro CLI, Astronomer recommends exporting the credentials for your cloud account and adding these credentials with the appropriate permissions to a secure file in your Astro project.
-This way, you know which permissions Airflow has without needing to configure a separate access key.
+To access data services on the cloud while developing locally with the Astro CLI, Astronomer recommends exporting your cloud account user credentials into a secure configuration file and adding that configuration file to your Astro project.
+When you test DAGs locally, you can then reference

 ## Setup